With Expressway Shootings A Crisis In Chicago Area, Suburban Man Says He Was Narrowly Missed On I-290 In August

 “I am frustrated,” Pritzker said in the interview this past Thursday.

-But neither he nor Illinois State Police can give us a date when all 600 cameras will be operational.MORE NEWS: Large Gatherings Have Been Creating Chaos In Some South, West Side Neighborhoods With One Involving Twerking On A Police Car -- And Residents Want It To Stop
+But neither he nor Illinois State Police can give us a date when all 600 cameras will be operational.MORE NEWS: No Arrest After Lengthy Standoff With Shooting Suspect In Auburn Gresham

 “I think that this definitely needs to be the main focus right now, because there obviously is a problem – and it’s not being fixed,” said the man who was fired upon.